-PRELIMINARY OFFICIAL STATEMENT DATED MAY 22, 2018
+PRELIMINARY OFFICIAL STATEMENT DATED JUNE 1, 2018

-NEW ISSUE BOOK-ENTRY-ONLY Rating: Moody's - "Aa2" (See "MISCELLANEOUS-Rating" herein)
+NEW ISSUE BOOK-ENTRY-ONLY Rating: Moody's: "Aa2" (See "MISCELLANEOUS-Rating")

 In the opinion of Bond Counsel, based on existing law and assuming compliance with certain tax covenants of the County, as hereafter defined, interest on the Bonds is excluded from gross income for federal income tax purposes and is not an item of tax preference for purposes of the federal alternative minimum tax.
 For an explanation of certain tax consequences under federal law which may result from the ownership of the Bonds, see the discussion under the heading "LEGAL MATTERS - Tax Matters" herein.
 Under existing law, the Bonds and the income therefrom will be exempt from all state, county and municipal taxation in the State of Tennessee, except Tennessee franchise and excise taxes.
-(See "LEGAL MATTERS -Tax Matters" herein.)
+(See "LEGAL MATTERS - Tax Matters" herein.)

-\$4,535,000\ SEVIER COUNTY, TENNESSEE General Obligation Refunding Bonds, Series 2018A
+\$9,900,000 SEVIER COUNTY, TENNESSEE General Obligation Bonds, Series 2018B

-Dated: Date of delivery (Assume June 29, 2018).
+Dated: Date of Delivery (assume June 29, 2018)

-Due: June 1, as shown below.
+Due: June 1 (as indicated below)

-The \$4,535,000\ General Obligation Refunding Bonds, Series 2018A (the "Bonds") are issuable in fully registered form in denominations of \$5,000 and authorized integral multiples thereof.
-The Bonds will be issued in book-entry-only form and registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC").
+The \$9,900,000 General Obligation Bonds, Series 2018B (the "Bonds") shall be issued by the Sevier County, Tennessee (the "County") as book-entry-only Bonds in denominations of \$5,000 and authorized integral multiples thereof.
+The Bonds will be registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC") except as otherwise described herein.
 DTC will act as securities depository of the Bonds.
 So long as Cede & Co. is the registered owner of the Bonds, as the nominee for DTC, principal and interest with respect to the Bonds shall be payable to Cede & Co., as nominee for DTC, which will, in turn, remit such principal and interest to the DTC participants for subsequent disbursements to the beneficial owners of the Bonds.
 Individual purchases of the Bonds will be made in book-entry-only form, in denominations of \$5,000 or integral multiples thereof and will bear interest at the annual rates as shown below.
 Interest on the Bonds is payable semi-annually from the date thereof commencing on December 1, 2018 and thereafter on each June 1 and December 1 by check or draft mailed to the owners thereof as shown on the books and records of Regions Bank, Nashville, Tennessee, the registration and paying agent (the "Registration Agent").
-In the event of discontinuation of the book-entry-only system, principal of and interest on the Bonds are payable at the designated corporate trust office of the Registration Agent.
+In the event of discontinuation of the book-entry system, principal of and interest on the Bonds are payable at the designated corporate trust office of the Registration Agent.

-The Bonds are payable from unlimited ad valorem taxes to be levied on all taxable property within the County.
-For the prompt payment of principal of and interest on the Bonds, the full faith and credit of the County are irrevocably pledged.
-See section entitled "SECURITIES OFFERED - Security".
+The Bonds shall be payable from unlimited ad valorem taxes to be levied on all taxable property within the County.
+For the prompt payment of principal of, premium, if any, and interest on the Bonds, the full faith and credit of the County are irrevocably pledged.
+To the extent permitted by applicable law, the Bonds shall be additionally payable from and secured by funds the County receives pursuant to Section 67-6-712(a)(2) Tennessee Code Annotated, as amended (the "Sales Tax Funds").